Mursili I

-Mursili I (also known as Mursilis; sometimes transcribed as Murshili) was a king of the Hittites c.
-1620-1590 BC, as per the middle chronology, the most accepted chronology in our times (or alternatively c.
+Mursili I (also known as Mursilis; sometimes transcribed as Murshili; died c.
+1590 BC) was a king of the Hittites c.
+1620–1590 BC, as per the middle chronology, the most accepted chronology in our times (or alternatively c.
 1556–1526 BC, short chronology), and was likely a grandson of his predecessor, Hattusili I. His sister was Ḫarapšili and his wife was queen Kali.

 Accession

 Mursili came to the throne as a minor.
 Having reached adulthood, he renewed Hattusili I's warfare in northern Syria.

 Campaigns

 Conquest of Yamhad (Aleppo)

-He conquered the kingdom of Yamhad and its capital, Aleppo, which had eluded Hattusili.
-He then led an unprecedented march of 2,000 km south into the heart of Mesopotamia, where in 1595 BC he sacked the city of Babylon.
-Mursili's motivation for attacking Babylon remains unclear, though William Broad has proposed that the reason was obtaining grain because the clouds from the Thera eruption decreased the Hittites' harvests.
+He invaded Yamhad and its capital, Aleppo, which had eluded Hattusili I. He then led an unprecedented march of 2,000 km southeast into the heart of Mesopotamia, where around 1595 BC he sacked the city of Babylon.
+Mursili I's motivation for attacking Babylon remains unclear, though William Broad has proposed that the reason was obtaining grain because the clouds from the Minoan eruption decreased the Hittites' harvests.